The Oscar Wilde Temple is a space of sanctuary and celebration.

 Tuesday 16 October 2018

-This 50+ LGBT coffee morning is organised in partnership with the Wandsworth LGBTQ+ Forum.
-Meeting weekly, this group provides space for older LGBT people to meet and talk freely and openly.
+This 50+ LGBT coffee morning was organised in partnership with the Wandsworth LGBTQ+ Forum.
+Meeting weekly, this group provides space for older LGBT+ people to meet and talk and hear from guest speakers at The Furzedown Project in Tooting.

 Jonathan Blake in conversation with Lou Stoppard